Characterization of symmetries of contact Hamiltonian systems: Introduction

-Since this new construction is global and tied to the choice of contact form, we introduce an alternative description in terms of tensor densities which ends up being independent of it and providing an additional tool for the characterization.
+In this paper, we explore the relationship between these notions of symmetry.
+We provide a new characterization of such infinitesimal symmetries by an alternative decomposition of vector fields, which we refer to as the Hamiltonian--horizontal decomposition~\cite{projective, vectorcontactstructure, Zadra}.
+To ensure our construction is independent of the choice of contact form, we introduce an alternative description in terms of tensor densities, which provides an additional, intrinsic tool for the characterization.

-We believe that the characterizations provided here could be useful tools for the study of the dynamical consequences of symmetries in contact Hamiltonian systems, especially once applied to study explicit examples of application and their contact integrability properties.
+This framework allows us to systematically compare and relate the different symmetry classes.
+In Section~\ref{sec:decsym}, we derive the main results of our work: a series of characterizations that provide necessary and sufficient conditions for a vector field to belong to a given class of symmetry.
+In particular, we show that a vector field is a dynamical symmetry if and only if its Hamiltonian component is a dissipated quantity for the system (Theorem~\ref{thm:dynsym}).
+We also clarify the geometric origin of the auxiliary function in the definition of Cartan symmetries (Theorem~\ref{thm:cartandeco} and discussion thereafter) and, for the important case of scaling symmetries, we provide a method to recover conserved quantities (Theorem~\ref{thm:scalingconstant} and discussion thereafter).

+The effectiveness of these characterizations is demonstrated on concrete mechanical contact systems in Section~\ref{sec:applications}.
+Finally, in Section~\ref{sec:integra}, we explore how to study the integrability of contact systems and the role of this new characterization of symmetries in recovering integrals of motion.
+For instance, we give a practical recipe to check if a set of dissipated quantities are independent (Theorem~\ref{thm:independence}) and thus can be used to prove the contact integrability of a system and we show how scaling symmetries can be systematically used to generate new functions in involution and how to check their independence (Theorem~\ref{thm:scalingindependence}).

-The paper is structured as follows.
+In more detail, the paper is structured as follows.
 In Section~\ref{sec:contactgeometry} we briefly review contact Hamiltonian systems and introduce the necessary notation.
 In Section \ref{sec:Decomposition} we introduce and describe the horizontal--Hamiltonian decomposition and its expression in terms of tensor densities.
 In Section \ref{sec:decsym} we derive the characterization of symmetries and dissipated quantities of contact Hamiltonian systems.
 All the notions of symmetry are discussed in their separate subsections: Dynamical symmetries in Section~\ref{sec:dynsym}, Dynamical similarities in Section~\ref{sec:dynsimil}, with a particular focus on the special case of Scaling symmetries in Section~\ref{sec:scalsymm}, and Cartan symmetries in Section~\ref{sec:cartan}.
+In Section~\ref{sec:applications}, we illustrate the use of these characterizations on some relevant examples from contact mechanics.
 Finally, in Section~\ref{sec:integra}, we begin to explore how this new characterization of symmetries can help to reconstruct constants of motion for contact Hamiltonian systems.